 William D. Coolidge

-Dr. W. D. Coolidge (1973-1975) was one of the most important innovators of the 20th century in his field.
+Dr. W. D. Coolidge (1873-1975) was one of the most important innovators of the 20th century.
 Coolidge developed the ductile tungsten filament used in lightbulbs, fluorescent lamps, car ignitions and vacuum tubes.
 He worked on transformers and cathode ray tubes, high vacuum tubes and he was one of the early leaders at the General Electric Research Lab.
 He had a remarkable understanding of physics and made improvements to many technologies.

 Tungsten filaments replaced tantalum filaments in 1911 and have reigned as the filament of choice ever since.
-Before Coolidge's work lightbulb filaments were made with more fragile sintered tungsten, tantalum, bamboo, and carbon.
-Tungsten allowed the bulb to last longer and produce brighter light.
+Before Coolidge's work lightbulb filaments were made with more fragile sintered tungsten, tantalum, bamboo or carbon.
+Ductile tungsten allowed the bulb to last longer and produce brighter light.